 This major provides an education for students wishing to enter the field of social work or improve current skills.
 Such a background leads to professional employment in social service agencies and/or preparation for graduate studies in social work.
+Work and/or life experience or portfolio credit may not be used to substitute for required major course work.

-In addition to Track III general education requirements, the following courses are required for the Social Work major:
+In addition to Track 3 general education requirements, the following courses are required for the Social Work major:

-Required: at least 92 units, with 80 units in Social Work (55 upper division), including:
+Required: at least 92 units, with 80 units in Social Work (58 upper division), including: